node-red/node-red.github.io/docs/creating-nodes/help-style-guide.md

 <div class="grid" style="min-height:auto; padding:5px 0 5px; border-bottom: 1px solid #f0f0f0;">
     <div class="col-1-2">
-        If the node has an input, this section describes the properties of the message the node will uses.
+        If the node has an input, this section describes the properties of the message the node will use.
 The expected type of each property can also be provided.
 The description should be brief - if further description is needed, it should be in the Details section.
     </div>